 Linda's long-ago cat in Columbia, Missouri springs some tricks.

 New Cat on the Ranch

-Yes, despite Linda's thoughts (below) on cats vs. native predators, when a friendly stray cat showed up at the ranch in the fall of 2012, Linda couldn't turn her away-- especially when there was an outbreak of mice and rabbits.
+Yes, despite Linda's thoughts on Domestic Cats vs Native Predators, when a friendly stray cat showed up at the ranch in the fall of 2012, Linda couldn't turn her away-- especially since there was an outbreak of mice and rabbits.

 Here is an ongoing journal of Kitty Cat taken from Linda's email messages to the webmaster.
-Some minor editing is done for clarity.
+Some minor editing has been done for clarity.